-(See Appendices A-F for individual school/college governance and organizational charts.)
+(See Appendices A-C for individual school/college governance and organizational charts.)

 ATSU is incorporated under the laws of the state of Missouri as a private, not-for-profit 501(c)(3) corporation.
 The Board of Trustees is the governing body and has control of the property and affairs of the University and exercises that control through the establishment of policies for the direction of the executive officer (i.e., president) in managing the affairs of the University.
 The internal University structure and organization is one of shared governance.
-Faculty are represented in the University's shared governance through the University Faculty Senate and specific University Standing Committees (ATSU Policy No. 10-221: University Shared Governance).
+Faculty are represented in the University's shared governance through the University Standing Committees (ATSU Policy No. 10-221: University Shared Governance).